Electric Skillet Pizza

 - Flip the pizza crust with a spatula to begin cooking the other side.
 Immediately add the sauce, italian seasoning, cheese and other toppings.

 - Cover and cook for 10-15 minutes or until the cheese is melted and the bottom of the pizza is golden brown.
+(NOTE: If the crust is baking too quickly/burning on the bottom, simply turn down the temperature at this step and bake longer.)

 - Transfer pizza carefully onto a cutting board.
 Slice into wedges and serve.